parthojha12/Resume-Builder-Almabetter/README.md

 - React-hook-form
 - Redux
 - jspdf
-- React-router-dom
-- Material UI ans Icons
+- Material UI and Icons
 - Tailwing-css

 ## Components and Pages of Application: